A Review of Hydrogen-Enabled Resilience Enhancement for Multi-Energy Systems: Hydrogen-enabled Operation Enhancement for MESs

-\emph{Summary}: For easy understanding of existing works related to resilient operation for HMESs, we summarize their characteristics in Table~\ref{table_5} and list representative measures in each response stage in Table~\ref{table_7}.
-It can be seen that hydrogen plays an important role in every response stage, such as pre-charging HESS in the preventive response stage, hydrogen for fuel support via natural gas pipeline in the emergency response stage, and scheduling MHERs in the restoration response stage.
+\emph{Summary}: For easy understanding of existing works related to resilient operation for HMESs, we summarize their characteristics in Table~\ref{table_10} and Table~\ref{table_11}, and list hydrogen-related measures in each response stage in Table~\ref{table_12}.
+It can be observed that hydrogen plays an important role in every response stage, such as pre-charging HESS in the preventive response stage, hydrogen for fuel support via natural gas pipeline in the emergency response stage, and scheduling MHERs in the restoration response stage.
 Moreover, existing works mainly focus on single-stage or two-stage operation methods.
 Few of them consider the coordination operation among three kinds of response stages.
-In addition, operation cost minimization is mainly considered in the preventive response stage, load shedding cost minimization is mainly considered in the emergency response stage, and restored load maximization is mainly considered in the restoration response stage.
-When two stages are considered, operation cost minimization and load shedding cost minimization are two main optimization objectives.
-Finally, most existing works focus on line outages, while multi-type contingencies with sequential faults related to lines, equipment, and generators are seldom observed.
+In addition, hydrogen pipeline-related operational measures in emergency response and restoration response could be observed.
+The reason is that hydrogen pipelines can serve as large-scale energy storage solutions and play a key role in resilience enhancement.
+As mentioned in existing work\cite{GuZhong2025},\cite{FanG2025}, the pressure of a hydrogen pipeline can be adjusted dynamically by changing the quantity of hydrogen within it.
+By exploiting such elasticity, many resilience enhancement measures related to hydrogen pipelines could be adopted.
+For example, MESs can temporarily store hydrogen in the pipeline when there is surplus renewable energy but limited hydrogen tank space.
+When an extreme event happens, the hydrogen pipeline can release hydrogen to drive fuel cells for energy supply.
+Such linepack utilization is helpful in enhancing resilience of MESs\cite{Bah2026}.
+Moreover, during extreme events (such as main grid outages or natural gas supply interruptions), hydrogen pipelines can be directionally dispatched to recover hydrogen supply to critical loads such as hospitals and communication base stations.
+Finally, most contingencies in hydrogen-enabled resilience enhancement for MESs in existing works are related to main grid power outages, component outages, renewable generation reduction, and load surge, cyber-attack related contingencies should be paid more attention, which are also very common in cyber-physical energy systems\cite{YaoP2025,LiJ2025,FengY2025,LiuF2025}.